 Why do people cheat?

 There’s no easy answer for what causes someone to cheat, but there are some risk factors to be aware of.
 On an individual level, for example, having a history of infidelity (cheating in past relationships), the number of sexual partners someone has had before marriage, or alcohol and substance use can all impact the likelihood that someone might cheat.
 Attitudes towards infidelity can also impact someone’s tendency to cheat—for instance, how easily someone thinks they can find another partner, their level of religiosity, or simply how they generally feel about commitment.

 At the relationship level, couple factors might impact the risk factors for infidelity.
 For example, decreased satisfaction with the relationship or lots of conflict can make a relationship more vulnerable to cheating.
 In short, when a relationship is struggling, it can make it tougher to remain committed and even faithful.
 Another factor is how much someone feels they’ve invested in their relationship—whether it’s about making a big commitment (for example, moving in together or getting married), feeling like you’ve invested a lot of time, having many shared experiences, or even putting a lot of money into your relationship.

 Finally, it’s important to consider some contextual factors, or what’s going on in your environment and in your social networks.
 Someone’s tendency to cheat might be largely impacted by how those around them would react to an infidelity.
 Those who feel their friends, family, or others would be supportive might be more likely to be unfaithful.
-Another factor is work and work travel, which can be particularly significant for Military Service Members.
+Another factor is work and work travel, which can be particularly significant for Service Members.
 When one partner travels a lot or works in an environment with many potential partners, it can be a risk factor for infidelity.